- Kids with anger issues

 Kids With Anger Issues – Should You Be Concerned?

-Young children often experience intense emotions and tantrums when they desire certain things but are not yet capable of regulating their strong feelings when they are disappointed or their wants and needs are not fulfilled.
+Young children often experience intense emotions and tantrums when they desire certain things but cannot regulate their strong feelings when they are disappointed or their wants and needs are not fulfilled.
 This is a common occurrence among younger children.1

 It is tough to have an angry child at home.